iSaran/robamine/README.md

 ## Contents

 * [rlrl](rlrl): C++ library for RL
-* [gym-rlrl](gym-rlrl): Python Gym Environments for our robots and testing RL in MuJoCo
+* [rlrl-py](rlrl-py): Python Gym Environments for our robots and testing RL in MuJoCo